dart-lang/args/README.md

 print(results['verbose']); // true
 ```

-By default, the `parse()` method additional flags and options to be passed after
+By default, the `parse()` method allows additional flags and options to be
-positional parameters unless `--` is used to indicate that all further
+passed after positional parameters unless `--` is used to indicate that all
-parameters will be positional.
+further parameters will be positional.
 The positional arguments go into
 [ArgResults.rest][rest].

 ```dart